ttopi/PyCap/docs/index.md

 layout: default
 ---

+# Docs have moved

+The canonical docs for this project can be found on [readthedocs.org](http://pycap.rtfd.org).
+The pages here will remain but won't be updated.

 # Connecting to Projects

 The main class of PyCap is `redcap.Project`.
 It must be instantiated with the API URL of your REDCap site and a API token.